Saaze/saaze/README.md

 # Saaze

-Saaze is an all-inclusive, flat-file CMS for personal websites and blogs.
+Saaze is an all-inclusive, flat-file CMS for simple websites and blogs.

 WIP